Become a billing and coding specialist online

-According to 2019 data from the Bureau of Labor Statistics (BLS), employment for billing and posting clerks is expected to increase 10% from 2018-2028, higher than the average across all U.S. occupations.
+According to the Bureau of Labor Statistics (BLS), employment for billing and posting clerks is expected to increase 3% from 2020-2030.*

 Your first step is to get educated.
-Enrolling in Herzing’s Insurance Billing and Coding Specialist program will put you on track to graduate with the education you need in 8-20 months.
+Enrolling in one of Herzing’s billing and coding program options will put you on track to graduate with the education you need in 10-20 months.

 We are your lifelong learning partner—ready to help you take the first big step towards your new career in healthcare.

 Showing 2 programs for the Online campus